The importance of accurate data for effective asset management

 Step 1: Have a clear understanding of the data available

 Data can be received from numerous sources including management information, financial software, external services, parts and fuel suppliers, and increasingly from vehicle telematics systems.
-There is, however, a danger of having too much data which means it’s important to determine what you actually need.
+There is a danger of having too much data which means it’s important to determine what information you actually need.

 Step 2: Determining how data can help improve an operation